Raqiya-AlMoqbali/weather-journal-app/README.md

 # Weather Journal App

-Welcome to the Weather Journal App repository by [Raqiya Al Moqbali](https://github.com/Raqiya-AlMoqbali).
+Welcome to the Weather Journal App repository.
 This repository contains a simple web application that allows users to log their feelings along with the current weather conditions based on their location.

 ## Introduction